MattRonan/StackPedal/README.md

 **By Hand Method:**

-This requires a little more elbow grease but it's how I made the first prototype, which only took a few hours.
+This requires a little more elbow grease than the cnc method but it's how I made the first prototype, which only took a few hours.
 Print a template and use it to mark your parts.
-You want to cut out the buttons first and glue up your stacks.
+You want to saw out the buttons first and glue up your stacks.
 Now you'll need a dremel.
 A trick for getting accurate depths by hand is to snap a drill bit in half so its short enough to stick only a few mm out of the chuck of a hand drill, and then set it to the exact depth you want for a given section.
 Then just quickly sink a bunch of holes in that area.
 Now when you dremel, you just need to erase the holes and you'll end up with a relatively even and correct depth.
 Mark and route all pockets and wire tracks.

 For cutting out the plastic panels, scissors or shears work fine.